 The Ivy House has been trading as London's first co-operatively owned pub and performance space for nearly five years.
 In that time we have had many requests for us to reopen our share issue to new members.
-From 19th March 2018 you can order community shares in the pub by filling in the form below.
+From 19th March 2018 you can apply to become a member of the Ivy House Community Pub by buying community shares in the pub.
 All the information on this web page can also be downloaded in .pdf format here.

 Before buying shares, please read our FAQs below to ensure you understand the nature of the community share offer (click the icon to expand).
 The section on financial details, also below, has detailed information about the financial status of the pub business, including links to the last three years' accounts.
 You can read about our data protection policy in the Privacy Notice below.